Mat2dr/bike2rent/README.md

-# Welcome to the documentation for my Full Stack Bike Rental Website built with Next.js 13.
+# Welcome to the documentation for bike2rent built with Next.js 13.

 This project was initiated with **the goal of exploring the backend**, even though the primary focus is frontend development.
 The aim is to **gain a deeper understanding of how the backend works with this stack**, enabling more informed discussions with both frontend and backend developers.